-Staffing agencies work with companies to fill a range of openings, full-time and part-time, in a number of career fields.
+Staffing agencies work with companies to fill a range of openings, full-time and part-time, in a wide range of career fields.
 Usually openings fall into one of three categories.

 - Temporary – This kind of opening is exactly what it sounds like.
 If offered a temporary position, you'll work for a company on a short-term basis.
-Short-term could mean as little a week, possibly even less.
-It could also mean a few months.
+Short-term could mean as little as a week, possibly even less, or the span of a few months.

 - Temporary-to-permanent or temporary-to-hire – These positions allow companies to try you out as an employee.
 You will work for a company on a temporary basis, and if you are a good fit, you will eventually become a permanent employee of the company.